riadahmedzakir/spring-java-microserice/README.md

 # Learning the basics of java

 The goal is to explore java and build a restful api with spring boot.

+## What am I doing?

+ - Create a eureka discovery service to automatically register multiple instance of a avaialbe service to be used on other micro-services.
+ - Creating first microservice(identiy-service) with eureka discovery enabled delegating responsiblities of

+    - Create new user (Registration)
+    - User login
+    - User details
+    - User update
+    - User delete

+- Creating second microservice(uam-service) with eureka discovery enabled delegating responsiblities of

+   - Password reset
+   - Email verification

+- Using spring could API gateway as a load balancer